 In addition, EDC has entered into a consent administrative order ("CAO") that recognizes the presence of nitrate contamination in the shallow groundwater at the El Dorado Facility.
 EDC is addressing the shallow groundwater contamination.
 The CAO requires the El Dorado Facility to continue semi-annual groundwater monitoring, to continue operation of a groundwater recovery system and to submit a human health and ecological risk assessment to the ADEQ.
-The final remedy for shallow groundwater contamination that may be required will be determined based on the results of the investigation and risk assessment and cannot currently be reasonably estimated.
+The final remedy for shallow groundwater contamination, should any remediation be required, will be selected pursuant to the new CAO and based upon the risk assessment.
+The cost of any additional remediation that may be required will be determined based on the results of the investigation and risk assessment and cannot currently be reasonably estimated.
 Therefore, no liability has been established at December 31, 2008.